 We had a real corker of a discussion on religion one day in 9th grade guidance class.
 The rationalists were fighting the theologians.
 At stake were the issues of purgatory, afterlife, original sin, and angels with wings in their ears.
-Bob didn't believe that Moto, a savage who lived on a desert island and worshipped the Golden Parrot, would go to hell because he hadn't been baptical in Christ.
-Lincoln welled at him.
-Kethy hadron days in a second control of the cont tized in Christ.
+Bob didn't believe that Moto, a savage who lived on a desert island and worshipped the Golden Parrot, would go to hell because he hadn't been baptised in Christ Lineals will detail the Wether had a description of the control of the co tized in Christ.
 Lincoln yelled at him.
 Kathy broke down in an emotional fit.
 The class rioted.